 If you are ill, do the following:

-- Stay home if you are ill, except to obtain medical care or necessities
+- Stay home if you are ill

 - Cover coughs and sneezes with a tissue or your elbow - not your hand